mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # OotD Release Notes

+## 4.0.188
+* Fix issue where app would not start on Windows 7
+* Update to .net core 3.1.6 runtime

 ## 4.0.178
 * Fix issue where app incorrectly stated that Office 2010 or higher could not be found.